 “…dark chocolate promotes satiety, lowers the desire to eat something sweet, and suppresses energy intake compared with milk chocolate.”2

-This fits perfectly with the 80/20 nutritional plan that forms the basis of the Save Our Bones Program.
+This fits perfectly with the 80/20 nutritional plan that forms the basis of the Osteoporosis Reversal Program.
 These small pieces of chocolate make up part of the 20% of acidifying foods that are included in the day’s food choices.
 The same is true for cocoa.

 Given chocolate’s amazing nutritional and phytochemical profile, which we’re going to look at next, it makes sense to include this delicious food in your daily menu.